SkygearIO/guides/push-notifications/basics/ios.md

 using the above convenient methods, the device ID is returned from `registeredDeviceID` property on the container.

-## Send push notification from cloud code
+## Sending push notification from cloud code

 To send push notifications through cloud code, please refer to the [Cloud Code Guide: Push Notifications][doc-cloud-function-push-notifications].